Political effects of Hurricane Katrina: Political effects of population displacement

 In the days following the evacuation of New Orleans, Reuters reported that "[i]nterviews with refugees in Houston, which is expecting many thousands of evacuees to remain, suggest that thousands of black people who lost everything and had no insurance will end up living in Texas or other U.S. states," and Forbes magazine notes that "those left homeless will take part in the biggest internal migration of people since the days of the Dust Bowl and the Great Depression."

 This and other reports suggest that the hurricane will have demographic consequences, particularly in and around Louisiana.
 Prior to the hurricane, Louisiana was one of a handful of states projected by the U.S. Census department to become a minority-majority state within the next two decades.
 Because a majority of displaced Louisiana residents are black, this occurrence will likely be delayed in Louisiana, but accelerated in nearby Florida, Georgia and Texas.

+Katrina's effects were felt in the 2006 New Orleans mayoral election due to less voters.

 It has been noted that the displacement of a significant portion of African Americans from Louisiana is likely to shift the politics of that state in a more conservative direction.
-Louisiana lost one vote in the Electoral College following the 2010 U.S. Census.
+Louisiana lost one vote in the Electoral College following the 2010 U.S. census.